-What’s a better way to get into DIYing vape juice than a list of popular vape juice recipes to work with?
-These mixes are widely regarded as some of the best DIY recipes around without using exotic and hard-to-find flavorings.
-On top of that, they come from experienced mixers who know how to get the most out of each flavoring without overdoing it.
+There’s no better way to get into DIYing vape juice than starting with a list of popular recipes that work.
+These vape juice mixes are widely regarded as some of the best DIY recipes around without using exotic and hard-to-find flavorings.
+On top of that, they come from experienced mixers who know how to get the most out of each concentrate without overdoing it.

-The list comprises of six original e-liquid recipes and three clones of popular commercial ejuices – or as they are sometimes referred to, remixes.
+The list comprises six original e-liquid recipes and three clones of popular commercial ejuices – or, as they are sometimes referred to, remixes.

 Here is a list of abbreviations to help guide you through the rest of the text.

 TPA: The Perfumer’s Apprentice – can also be found online as TFA (The Flavor Apprentice)